 Are you interested in self-publishing a book?
 Here's what you need to know about the mechanics of making it happen.

-A couple years ago, I self-published a book.
+Several years ago, I self-published a book (the second edition is being edited right now).
 It was my third book, and my first attempt at self-publishing a book.
 Overall, I enjoyed the process and I learned a lot about the mechanics of making it happen.

 I also learned that, thanks to technology and the tools we have available to us now, it's easier than you think.